Tips for Buying a House as a Freelancer

 Here are some of the common hurdles you have to jump over:

 Ability to provide proof of income

-Whereas the approval process for self-employed folks and those who have day jobs are exactly the same, the major hurdle when you’re self-employed is — as you might’ve guessed — showing proof of income, and ensuring the lender that you’ll be able to generate steady income in the future.
+Whereas the approval process for self-employed folks and those who have day jobs are exactly the same, the major hurdle when you’re self-employed is — as you might’ve guessed — showing proof of income, and assuring the lender that you’ll be able to generate steady income in the future.

-The good news is that Fannie Mae and Freddie Mac, the two largest mortgage loan companies in the U.S., have recently streamlined and automated the underwriting process for self-employed folks, making proof of income much less of a barrier than it once was.
+The good news is that Fannie Mae and Freddie Mac, the two largest mortgage loan companies in the U.S., have recently streamlined and automated the underwriting process for self-employed borrowers, making proof of income much less of a barrier than it once was.

 Tax deductions could end up lowering the approval amount

 You know how we freelancers love to deduct as much as can for taxes?
 Well, taking advantage of write-offs doesn’t exactly benefit us when we’re trying to get approved for a mortgage.
 As your taxable income after deducting qualified expenses is lower, you’ll most likely need to bump up the down payment amount, or be able to make it work with a smaller mortgage.

 The bright side?
 Some of your deductions — mileage, vehicle expenses, travel, meals, and entertainment, depreciating equipment, a home office deduction — might be able to be added back into your taxable income, explains Mike Carpenter, a loan officer and founder of Mike the Money Man.